Internal Medicine Residency

 Applying to multiple programs

-Applicants can apply for the Categorical, Global Medicine and/or Primary Care programs simultaneously.
+Applicants can apply for the Categorical and Primary Care programs simultaneously.
 Your application will be reviewed by screeners in each program you have selected.
-If invited to interview, you will learn more about each program and interview with the respective teams on the same interview day (or 2 days for Primary Care applicants).
+If invited to interview, you will learn more about each program and interview with the respective teams over the course of two subsequent days.
 Each program has a separate match list.

-Restrictions: If you select the Physician Scientist Program, Neurology Prelim Program, or general Prelim program, you will only be considered for that program – even if you selected Categorical, Global Medicine and/or Primary Care as well.
+Restrictions: If you select the Physician Scientist Program, Neurology Prelim Program, or general Prelim program, you will only be considered for that program – even if you selected Categorical and/or Primary Care as well.

-- Physician Scientist Program: If you select the PSP option on ERAS, your application will only be considered for the Stanbury PSP track and will not be eligible for interviews with the traditional Categorical, Primary Care, or Global Medicine programs.
+- Physician Scientist Program: If you select the PSP option on ERAS, your application will only be considered for the Stanbury PSP track and will not be eligible for interviews with the traditional Categorical or Primary Care programs.
 However, if, after interviewing, you decide that Stanbury PSP is not the right fit, you can request to move your application from Stanbury PSP consideration to the traditional Categorical program consideration.
 While the Stanbury PSP track is listed separately in ERAS (you must select that track to be considered for an interview), you will apply through the match using the Categorical program (NRMP #1261140C0).

 - The Neuro-Preliminary Track option is only for applicants who are planning to apply for the Harvard BWH-MGH Neurology Residency Program and would like to do their preliminary medicine year at Mass General.
 If you select this option in ERAS, you will only be considered for the Neuro Prelim program and your application will not be reviewed by other programs.
 (Please note: you must also apply to the Neurology program separately to be considered for this preliminary program.)